-This presentation provides an overview of the Windows operating system as well as an insight of what needs to be understood in order to teach visually impaired individuals how to use the Windows system.
+This material provides an overview of the Windows operating system as well as an insight of what needs to be understood in order to teach visually impaired individuals how to use the Windows system.
+The material also covers the basics of computers and braille.